yasir-ai/yasir-ai/README.md

 You’re looking at my lab.
 Not coursework.
 Not fake projects.
 Just real systems, simulated attacks, broken configs, and cold documentation.

-I love making live builds, ticket resolutions, network configs, and defense-focused workflows.
+I love making live builds, ticket resolutions, network configs, and defense focused workflows.

-The goal is to reflect real ops thinking — systems, security, automation, and speed.
+The goal is to reflect real ops thinking -> so systems + security + automation + speed.

 Everything here has a *why*, a *how*, and a *fix*.